SJhang/Frozen-Milk/README.md

 - HTML5 local storage access functionality with cookie fallback for JavaScript using mmvc library in HTML5.
 - SpriteSheet implemented using Easeljs
+- Start, pause, restart Button
+- click any screen to control character in game

 ## In game images